adrn/gala/docs/dynamics/index.rst

 This numerically integrates an orbit from the specified initial conditions, ``w0``, and returns an `~gala.dynamics.Orbit` object.
-By default, the position and velocity are assumed to be Cartesian coordinates but other coordinate systems are supported (see the `orbits-in-detail` and `nd-representations` pages for more information).
+By default, the position and velocity are assumed to be Cartesian coordinates but other coordinate systems are supported (see the :ref:`orbits-in-detail` and :ref:`nd-representations` pages for more information).

 The `~gala.dynamics.Orbit` object contains many useful methods, and can be passed to many of the analysis functions implemented in Gala.
 For example, we